oraclize/docs/source/includes/_ethereum.md

   }

   function sendCalculationQuery(string[] array) internal {
-    if (oraclize.getPrice("computation") > this.balance) {
+    if (provable.getPrice("computation") > this.balance) {
-        LogNewOraclizeQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
+      LogNewProvableQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
     } else {
-        LogNewOraclizeQuery("Provable query was sent, standing by for the answer..");
+      LogNewProvableQuery("Provable query was sent, standing by for the answer..");
-        oraclize_query("computation", array);
+      provable_query("computation", array);
     }
   }
 }